alexey-solonenko-test-tasks-001/laracsv/README.md

 ## Login&security
 Used Laravel defaults.
 While they are 'out-of-the-box', it still took time making Laravel work both, on local and remote deployment!
 I'd much appreciate if it will be accounted for.

-## URL-search
-Please, consider a button that generates a link.
-A link with GET request is consumed by JavaScript, and the results table is reloaded.
-From my experience I'm trying to avoid as much as I can GET requests except for routing and minimum number of data.

 ## UI-table